 Drugs to treat glaucoma are classified by their active ingredient.
 These include: prostaglandin analogs, beta blockers, alpha agonists, and carbonic anhydrase inhibitors.
 In addition, combination drugs are available for patients who require more than one type of medication.
 An older class of medications, the cholinergic agonists (such as pilocarpine) are not commonly used these days due to their side effects.

 Prostaglandin analogs include Xalatan® (latanoprost), Lumigan® (bimatoprost), Travatan Z® (Travoprost), and Zioptan™ (tafluprost), and they work by increasing the outflow of fluid from the eye.
 They have few systemic side effects but are associated with changes to the eye itself, including change in iris color and growth of eyelashes.
 Depending on the individual, one of these preparations may be more effective and produce fewer side effects.
-Latanoprost and some formulations of bimatoprost and travoprost are now available in generic form.
+Latanoprost and some formulations of bimatoprost are now available in generic form.
 Tafluprost is a preservative-free prostaglandin analog.